Annals of the Academy of Romanian Scientists. Series on History and Archaeology Sciences

 Remark: This journal does not charge APCs or submission charges.

 The journal of History and Archaeology Sciences is part of the Annals of the Academy of Romanian Scientists – ARS, in which several series are published.
 Although the Academy is almost one century old, due to the historical conditions after WW2 in Eastern Europe, it is just starting with 2006 that the Annals are published.
-The Founding Editor-in-Chief of the Annals ARS is the Honorary President of ARS, Prof. Dr. V. Candea.
-The Series Editor is the Prof. Ioan Scurtu.
+General Professor PhD.
+V. Candea (✟), President of ARS 1996-2016, is the Founding Editor-in-Chief of the Annals ARS.
+The Series Editor is the Prof. PhD.
+Ion Solcanu.

 Two issues are published every year, starting with 2009, both in electronic [on-line ISSN 2067 – 5682, Open Acces] and printed [ISSN 2066 – 8597] form.